phac-nml/biohansel/docs/source/user-docs/parameters.rst

 QC: Min number of tiles missing for Ambiguous Result
 """"""""""""""""""""""""""""""""""""""""""""""""""""

-This QC threshold determines the minimum number of positive tiles that can be missed to result in an ambiguous output by BioHansel.
+This QC threshold determines the minimum number of positive tiles that can be missed to result in an ambiguous output by biohansel.
 The default value is 3.
 A higher value means that the QC module is more relaxed resulting in less ambiguous results from datasets that are not as highly covered.

 QC: Decimal Proportion of max allowed missing tiles
 """""""""""""""""""""""""""""""""""""""""""""""""""